acasmith/tiberius/README.md

 Discord bot for querying the D&amp;D 5e SRD.

 ## Installing the bot on your server.
-#### Important: you must own the server to install a bot.
+### Important: you must own the server to install a bot.
 Head
 <a href="https://discordapp.com/api/oauth2/authorize?client_id=476693312011501569&permissions=2048&scope=bot">
 here
 </a>
-, and enter your discord details.
-Choose a server from the dropdown menu and proceed.
+, login to discord and choose the server you want to use from the dropdown menu.

-#### Note: currently there is no external hosting.
-To use this bot you must
-host it bot yourself.
+Note: currently there is no external hosting.
+To use this bot you must host it bot yourself.
 Please see "Running the Project" for further details.

 ### Commands
 Please use !commands to see the full list of commands.